lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 ## Abstract

-Lido’s next proposed upgrade (known as Lido V3) generalises stETH minting rules.
-Any entity that can algorithmically prove possession of ≥100% collateral **plus a safety reserve** may mint stETH against the *effective* portion of that collateral.
-The system refers to such entities as staking vaults.
-A staking vault might be just a delegated staking vault, separate vault-centered staking pool, a sophisticated staking product with the staking vault in its code, or any possible future staking gadget.
+Lido V3 generalises stETH minting rules.
+Any entity that can provably lock ≥100 % collateral **plus a safety reserve** may mint stETH against the *effective* portion of that collateral.
+Such an entity is called a **staking vault**.
+The proposal defines the *in‑protocol* collateral accounting, mint / burn flow, and health‑monitoring hooks; it purposely does **not** impose implementation details on vaults themselves.

-New key concepts and changes:
+Key protocol additions:

-1. **Collateral registry (aka VaultHub)** – on‑chain ledger of every vault’s *total value* (TV) and *locked value* (or just `locked`).
+1. **Collateral Registry (`VaultHub`)** – on‑chain ledger of every vault’s *total value* (TV) and *locked* portion.
-2. **Accounting Oracle v3** – reports aggregated state root of the staking vaults to drive collateral registry bookkeeping in an asynchronous manner.
+2. **Accounting Oracle v3** – extends the existing oracle by publishing the Merkle‑root of per‑vault balances; `VaultHub` verifies inclusion proofs asynchronously (“lazy oracle” pattern).
-3. **External shares mint and burn** – LidoCore enforces `stETH.totalSupply() ≤ Σ core pool total supply + Σ locked`, refusing mints that would exceed it.
+3. **External‑shares mint / burn** – `Lido` contract enforces
-4. **Reserve‑breach hooks** – if a staking vault reserve buffer falls below governance‑set limits, Core blocks further mints from that staking vault and may trigger containment routines.
+   `totalSupply ≤ internalEther + Σ locked`, refusing mints that break it.

-The proposal **does not prescribe** how an staking vault implements reserves or validator operations; it only defines **the proofs and invariants** the core contract must be able to verify and enforce.
+4. **Reserve‑breach hooks** – if a vault’s buffer drops below certain thresholds (`RR`, `FRT`), Lido Core blocks fresh mints and can order an on‑chain rebalance (partial debt repayment).

 ## Motivation